Congenital clubfoot is a common condition worldwide. A child with clubfoot has an abnormally positioned foot, causing the ankle to turn inward.

 While this condition is rarely painful during infancy, if left untreated, the child will be unable to walk properly, wear normal shoes, or participate in sports.

-Congenital clubfoot is a common condition worldwide.
-Nonoperative treatment is usually successful and Ponseti method is very popular, in spite of the need for Achilles tenotomy in over 90% of the feet.
-After training with various methods including the Ponseti method, Dr. Gourineni has developed a variation that avoided Achilles tenotomy and obtained full correction with fewer cast changes.
+Non-operative treatment is usually successful and the Ponseti method is very popular, in spite of the need for Achilles tenotomy in over 90% of the feet.
+After training with various methods including the Ponseti method, Dr. Gourineni has developed a variation that avoids Achilles tenotomy and obtains full correction with fewer cast changes.

 We start treatment as soon as the child presents.
 Peritalar reduction and short leg, soft fiberglass cast till forefoot abducts.
 Then, long leg soft fiberglass casts till over-correction of 50 degrees of abduction and 10-20 degrees of dorsiflexion of the ankle are obtained.
 Maintain correction with Dennis Brown bar type of splint and frequent manipulations by parents.